SirRamirez777/login-form/README.md

-Simply login form using html,css and Javascript -Remember Me
+**Simply login form using html,css and Javascript** -Remember Me
 -Forgot Password
-Add Registration Page
+Add Registration Page for New User.